 mLAB

-The mLAB is an experimental laboratory that encourages researchers and students to try out new forms of transdisciplinary collaboration.
-The aim is to make new media, digital technologies and artistic ways of working an integral part of knowledge generation and to reflect on them critically.
-Another important task is to make research results visible and tangible for a non-academic public.
+The mLAB is an experimental space that encourages researchers and students to experiment with new forms of transdisciplinary collaboration.
+The aim is to make new media, art and digital technologies an integral part of research activities and develop unorthodox coalitions of aesthetics and geography.
+Besides making research results visible to different publics, the mLAB focuses on creating sensorial routes of knowledge production.

 The mLAB was founded by the units Critical Sustainability Research and Social- and Cultural Geography and is currently directed by the artist Mirko Winkel.
 It is supported by a team of researchers and is open to the entire Institute of Geography and other interested parties.